reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 #### Parameters {/*parameters*/}

 * `subscribe`: A function that takes a single `callback` argument and subscribes it to the store.
-When the store changes, it should invoke the provided `callback`.
-This will cause the component to re-render.
+When the store changes, it should invoke the provided `callback`, which will cause React to re-call `getSnapshot` and (if needed) re-render the component.
 The `subscribe` function should return a function that cleans up the subscription.

 * `getSnapshot`: A function that returns a snapshot of the data in the store that's needed by the component.
 While the store has not changed, repeated calls to `getSnapshot` must return the same value.
 If the store changes and the returned value is different (as compared by [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), React re-renders the component.